jbcodeforce/vuejs-studies/docs/vuetify.md

 # Vuetify

-[Vuetify](https://vuetifyjs.com/) is a complete UI framework built on top of Vue.js to build rich user experiences and use Material Design, and a mobile first approach.
+[Vuetify](https://vuetifyjs.com/) is a complete UI framework built on top of Vue.js to build rich user experiences and use Material Design with a mobile first approach.

 [Installation instructions](https://vuetifyjs.com/en/getting-started/installation/).

-## Example login page
+## Example building a login page

 * Create a vue project named vuetify-login-demo